 The preparatory school was one of the first in the country to own a computer.
 As Bill Gates explained, “I was 13 years old when I fell in love with programming.
 My school had just become one of the first in the country to get a computer terminal.
 The machine was huge and slow, and it didn’t even have a screen—but I was hooked.”

 In 1968, Gates and his friends spent hours playing with the computer and learning its programming language: BASIC, or Beginner’s All-purpose Symbolic Instruction Code.
-Soon, Gates was creating his own programs.
+Soon, Gates was creating programs.

 Gates’s first attempt at programming involved a popular game.
 “I wrote my first software program when I was thirteen years old,” Gates related.
 “It was for playing tic-tac-toe.
 The computer I used was huge and cumbersome and slow and absolutely compelling.”

 Computers looked much different when Bill Gates taught himself programming in the 1960s.
 “The computer terminal didn’t have a screen,” Gates recalled.
 “To play, we typed in our moves on a typewriter-style keyboard.”
-After entering each move in the tic-tac-toe game, the players had to wait for the computer to print out their move.
+The players had to wait for the computer to print out each move.

 Gates didn’t create the program out of a desire for efficiency.
 “A game of tic-tac-toe that would take thirty seconds with a pencil and paper might eat up most of a lunch period.
 But who cared?
 There was just something neat about the machine.”

 At Lakeside, Bill Gates met Paul Allen, a student who was two years older, in the computer room.
-The pair quickly learned how to log into the computer as the system operator to get around the time limit on the machine.
-And when the pair temporarily lost access to the Lakeside computer, they simply visited the University of Washington and pretended to be students.
+The pair learned how to log into the computer as the system operator to get around the time limit.
+And when the pair temporarily lost access to the Lakeside computer, they visited the University of Washington and pretended to be students.

 Bill Gates was barely a teenager when he pretended to be a college student to access high powered computers.
 Along with Allen, Gates used a CDC 6400 and a Burroughs 5500, machines that required submitting punch cards that contained the code to run programs.